yaolingling/install_rackhd_ansible/README.md

         <node IP1>
         <node IP2>

 * ensure ssh these ips defined in "/etc/ansible/hosts" without password.
-You need to replace the '<IP>' of the second command with the ip defined in the file 'install_rackhd_ubuntu.yml'. '<password>' needed to be replaced with the ssh password of this node.
+You need to replace the '<IP>' of the last command with the ip defined in the file 'install_rackhd_ubuntu.yml'. '<password>' needed to be replaced with the ssh password of this node.

+        sudo apt-get install sshpass

         sudo yes "y" | ssh-keygen -f /root/.ssh/id_rsa -t rsa -N ''

         sudo sshpass -p <password> ssh-copy-id -i /root/.ssh/id_rsa.pub -o StrictHostKeyChecking=no root@<IP>

+* check if ssh nodes defined in '/etc/ansible/hosts' without password, for example:

+        sudo ssh localhost
+        sudo ssh <node IP1>
+        sudo ssh <node IP2>

 * check the line which contains "127.0.0.1 localhost" in the file "/etc/hosts", add <hostname>